Certified Jungian Coach • Certified Dreamwork Professional • IASD & ICF Code of Ethics

 “Would you rather be alone in the woods with a bear or a man?”

 When I first saw this question blowing up on social media, I noticed a significant number of women chose the bear.
 My initial reaction, as a man, was shock.
 Then hurt.
-Then confusion.
+Then the kind of defensive confusion where you want to argue but suspect you’d lose.

-Jung’s concept of complexes is relevant here.
-A complex is a cluster of emotionally charged experiences and memories that live in the unconscious and shape how you perceive the world—often without your awareness.
+Jung’s concept of complexes helps explain why.
+You know that thing where someone brings up a name, a place, a topic at dinner and your jaw tightens before your brain catches up?
+That’s a complex firing.
+It’s a cluster of emotionally charged experiences and memories that live in the unconscious and shape how you perceive the world—often without your awareness.
 A woman who has experienced harassment, abuse, discrimination, or assault may carry a complex around men that associates them with danger.
 She might consciously know that not all men are threats.
 But the complex doesn’t care about her conscious reasoning.
 It operates on its own, coloring her perceptions, triggering fear and defensiveness in situations where the rational mind says there’s no danger.

 In that context, a bear is actually simpler.
 A bear is a straightforward, instinctual threat.
 You know what you’re dealing with.
 The threat a man represents is more psychological—the possibility of manipulation, violation, betrayal.
-“At least a bear can only kill me” is a statement that sounds absurd until you understand the depth of what it’s really saying.
+“At least a bear can only kill me” is a statement that made me put my phone down for a minute.
+It sounds absurd until you understand the depth of what it’s really saying.

 Then there’s the animus—Jung’s term for the unconscious masculine image that lives inside every woman.
 A negatively developed animus can show up as a harsh inner critic, constantly judging her worth, telling her she’s not enough.
 In relationships, this can draw a woman toward men who mirror that critical voice.
 The animus gets projected outward, and men become the screen onto which those fears are cast.